pablos-here/nbiff/src/icons/README.md

   - `unread_msgs` - self-explanatory
   - `big_red_dot` - self-explanatory
 - `01.unread_msgs.w2r.png`
   - `w2r` - white-to-red.
+Any white in the image is set to red.
     While a bit crytpic, when viewing the image, it should be obvious.
     I hope.  :)